Senegal

-Senegal, officially the Republic of Senegal, is a country in West Africa, on the Atlantic Ocean coastline.
-Senegal is bordered by Mauritania to the north, Mali to the east, Guinea to the southeast and Guinea-Bissau to the southwest.
-Senegal nearly surrounds the Gambia, a country occupying a narrow sliver of land along the banks of the Gambia River, which separates Senegal's southern region of Casamance from the rest of the country.
-Senegal also shares a maritime border with Cape Verde.
-Senegal's economic and political capital is Dakar.
+Senegal, officially the Republic of Senegal, is the westernmost country in West Africa, situated along the Atlantic Ocean coast.
+It borders Mauritania to the north, Mali to the east, Guinea to the southeast and Guinea-Bissau to the southwest.
+Senegal nearly surrounds The Gambia, a country occupying a narrow strip of land along the banks of the Gambia River, which separates Senegal's southern region of Casamance from the rest of the country.
+It also shares a maritime border with Cape Verde.
+The capital and largest city of Senegal is Dakar.